wyysf-98/GenMM/README.md

 - [x] Release main code
 - [x] Release blender addon
-- [ ] Detailed README and installation guide
+- [x] Detailed README and installation guide
-- [ ] Release skeleton-aware component
+- [ ] Release skeleton-aware component, WIP as we need to split the joints into groups manually.
 - [ ] Release codes for application
+- [ ] Release codes for evaluation

 ## Prerequisite